- Monday 28th November 2022 - To Aswan

 Today we begin by taking a launch across the Nile to Qubbet el Hawa, to visit the celebrated tombs of the Old and Middle Kingdom Governors of Elephantine, including the extraordinarily beautiful tomb of Sarenput II.
 Afterwards we continue along the desert path to St Simeon’s Monastery, dating from the seventh century.
 Our launch then makes the picturesque cruise to Sehel Island, whose rocks are covered with the inscriptions of Egyptian kings and officials crossing the border into Nubia for reasons of both war and peace.
 Here we can also view the famously enigmatic ‘Famine Stela’.
 After a good rest and lunch at the Hotel, we set off for the picturesque ruins of Abu (‘Ivory Town’), the sprawling archaeological site at the southern end of Elephantine itself.
 Here we take a guided tour through the most ancient temples of Khnum and Satis, the shrine of the sainted governor Heqaib, and many other monuments covering the whole span of Ancient Egyptian history, from earliest times to the Roman Empire.
 Later, Bill will give us an informal talk about the ancient invasions of Nubia.

-- Thursday 3rd Dec - The Temples on the Lake
+- Thursday 1st Dec - The Edge of Egypt

 This morning we leave Elephantine behind to begin our journey south into Ancient Nubia and the town of Abu Simbel itself – synonymous with the iconic temples of Ramesses II.
 Our first visit, however, is to the Wadi el-Sebua (‘Valley of the Lions’) where we explore another Ramesside temple and nearby the Temple of Dakka and the Roman-era Temple of Maharraqa.
 After a picnic lunch, we carry on to New Amada, set in a most beautiful stretch of Lake Nasser, where we enter the New Kingdom temple of the sun-god Ra-Horakhty to view some of the finest reliefs in any of the Nubian temples.
 From there we travel on to the Temple of Derr, also built by Ramesses II, and finally the lovely tomb of Pennut, a high official in the reign of Ramesses VI.
 By late afternoon we reach the EsKaleh, our comfortable Nubian-style ecolodge, and check in for a stay of two nights with full board.